ternaus/robot-surgery-segmentation/README.rst

     LinkNet-34    82.36     88.87     **88.00** 34.55     41.26     **97** 22.47     24.71     177
     ============= ========= ========= ========= ========= ========= ====== ========= ========= =======

-Dependencies
+Pre-train weights for all model of all sub-tasks can be found at `google drive`_ Dependencies
 ------------
 **TODO**